Mikaela/mikaela.github.io/pages/matrix.markdown

 The public/world-readable history visibility option means exactly what it says, public even without joining the room.
-These rooms are accessible to tools such as [Matrix Static](https://view.matrix.org/) and its successor [Matrix Public Archive](https://github.com/matrix-org/matrix-public-archive)
-(aka `@archive:matrix.org`) and thus their history is visible in search engines.
+These rooms are accessible to tools such as [Matrix Static](https://view.matrix.org/) and its successor [Matrix Viewer](https://github.com/matrix-org/matrix-viewer) and thus their history is visible in search engines.

 Note that as the option name hints, the history visibility option will not apply to previous messages.
 Thus if you first make room public and then